josht28/Polyglot/README.md

-# Josh-solo-project
+# Polyglot

-language practise app for intermediate level students.
+Polyglot is an educational app to help intermediate language learners to practise their target language having conversation over text and voice.